jonnonz1/nz-statute-book/acts/public/1999/personal-property-securities-act-1999.md

     (xiii) a transfer or other transaction by way of security in respect of individual transferable quota or transferable term quota (within the meaning of the Fisheries Act 1983) or a transaction of quota or annual catch entitlements (within the meaning of the Fisheries Act 1996).

 ### 23A Act subject to application of Cape Town Convention and Aircraft Protocol
-(1) This Act is subject to section 106 of the Civil Aviation Act 1990 (which provides for the primacy of the provisions of the Cape Town Convention and the Aircraft Protocol) and the rest of Part 12 of the Civil Aviation Act 1990 (which implements the Cape Town Convention and the Aircraft Protocol).
+(1) This Act is subject to section 435 of the Civil Aviation Act 2023 (which provides for the primacy of the provisions of the Cape Town Convention and the Aircraft Protocol) and the rest of subpart 4 of Part 10 of the Civil Aviation Act 2023 (which implements the Cape Town Convention and the Aircraft Protocol).
 (2) In this section,—
-  - **Aircraft Protocol** has the same meaning as in section 104(1) of the Civil Aviation Act 1990
+  - **Aircraft Protocol** has the same meaning as in section 433(1) of the Civil Aviation Act 2023
-  - **Cape Town Convention** has the same meaning as in section 104(1) of the Civil Aviation Act 1990.
+  - **Cape Town Convention** has the same meaning as in section 433(1) of the Civil Aviation Act 2023.

 ### 24 Application of Act not affected by secured party having title to collateral
 The fact that title to collateral may be in the secured party rather than the debtor does not affect the application of any provision of this Act relating to rights, obligations, and remedies.